zuoxingdong/recsys_metrics/README.md

 >> tensor(0.5000)
 ```
-The one example in the batch does not have a hit (i.e. top-1 item is not a relevant item) and second example in the batch gets a hit (i.e. top-1 item is a relevant item).
+The first example in the batch does not have a hit (i.e. top-1 item is not a relevant item) and second example in the batch gets a hit (i.e. top-1 item is a relevant item).
 Thus, we have a hit-rate of 0.5.

 The API of other metrics are of the same format.